repobee/repobee/docs/getting_started.rst

 An absolute file path to this file can be added to the config file with the ``students_file`` option (see :ref:`config`).
-Now, I want to create one student repo for each student per master repo.
+Now, I want to create one student repo for each student and master repo.
 The repo names will be on the form ``<username>-<master-repo-name>``, guaranteeing their uniqueness.
 Each student will also be added to a team (which bears the same name as the student's user), and it is the team that is allowed access to the student's repos, and not the